makrai/notes/zhang20-fewsample-finetune.md

 * The instability of the BERT fine-tuning process has been known since its introduction (Devlin+ 2019), and various solutions have been proposed
 * Phang+ (2018): fine-tuning the pre-trained model on a large intermediate task
-* Lee+ (2020): a new regularization method to constrain the fine-tuned model to stay close to the pre-trained weights
+* Lee+ (2020): a new regularization method
+  * constrain the fine-tuned model to stay close to the pre-trained weights
-* Dodge+ (2020): an early stopping method to filter out bad rand seeds
+* Dodge+ (2020): an early stopping method to filter out bad random seeds
 * Concurrently to our work, Mosbach+ (2020) also show that BertAdam leads to instability during fine-tuning
 * training models from scratch (Popel & Bojar, 2018; Nakkiran+ 2019)